One of my projects for the year is to digitise my “photo albums”.

 Come to think of it, it was only in the year 1999 that I decided to create a proper set of photo albums and, to be honest, I don’t remember where exactly I kept the photo prints that I had taken with my own first camera — because it certainly wasn’t in the official family photo albums.

 Ah, the family photo albums!
-Those archivists of activities, those precious nuggets of nostalgia, these reminders of bad haircuts and even worse fashion sense that were cause for much delight when the parents had visitors over and they all gushed over pictures of the babies of strangers whom I’ve never met.
+Those archivists of activities, those precious nuggets of nostalgia, those reminders of bad haircuts and even worse fashion sense that were cause for much delight when the parents had visitors over and they all gushed over pictures of babies of strangers whom they’ve never met and places nobody barely remembers.
 Family photos cover the spectrum from braggery from the curator’s perspective to voyeurism on the viewer’s part.

 Every picture tells a story, and photo albums have volumes to babble on about.